ainsleymcgrath/pytest-embrace/README.md

 pytest --embrace-table 3
 ```

-The value passed to the `--table` flag will produce that many rows.
+The value passed to the `--embrace-table` flag will produce that many rows.

 ```python
 # test_table_style.py